 The Envirotex is the secret of how to make coasters with a beautiful, glass-like, non-tacky*, stain-proof finish.
 It's a two-part epoxy that comes in two bottles which you mix together then pour on your coasters.
 People use it to coat bar-tops in bars and restaurants so it's designed to be durable.
 One coat of Envirotex is equivalent to 50 coats of regular varnish.
 If you want to make a gift that will last for years, then it's worth using.

 Before I discovered Envirotex I tried practically every other type of varnish (including acrylic varnish, decoupage varnish, spray-on polyurethane varnish, araldite, egg whites, and mod-podge), and nothing gave as good a finish.
 The other types of varnish looked OK, but they were tacky, or brittle, or got stained by coffee or tea.*Update: The cured envirotex feels completely smooth and non-tacky to your fingers, but it does stick a little bit to a hot coffee cup.
 Having said that, it's still much less tacky than any other finish I've tried in my experiments of how to make coasters.

 I haven't seen Envirotex in craft stores, but you can get it at Amazon (link above), or on eBay (links below).
 Click on one of the links for more information about the product.
 A 8-oz kit (enough for 16 tiles) normally costs around $15, so it comes out at less than $1 / coaster.
 And obviously it's cheaper per tile if you buy it in bulk.

-Update: One of our readers wrote in to say that you can now get Envirotex at Michaels craft stores, so that's another option too.
+Update: Some of our readers wrote in to say that you can now get Envirotex at Michaels and Hobby Lobby craft stores, so those are some other options.